 Ceasing Exercise Associated With Increase in Depressive Symptoms

-Females showed a larger increase in negative mood after exercise session compared with males.
+Women showed a larger increase in negative mood after exercise session compared with men.

 A study published in the Journal of Affective Disorders has shown that healthy adults who stop regular exercise can experience depressive symptoms as a result, with females displaying a stronger tendency toward depressive symptoms than males.